 The configurational effect such as cis-trans isomerism and tacticity also affect the Tg of polymers.
 Different stereo structures of the same polymer have different Tg values.
 For example, isotactic, syndiotactic, and atactic morphologies of polymethyl methacrylate have three different Tg values.

-The Tg is being increased with the increasing of the molar mass of the polymer.
+The Tg is increased with the increase of the molar mass of the polymer.
 But at very high molar masses Tg is constant.

 When crosslinks or branches are present in the polymer, molecular motions are restricted.
 So, Tg is increased.